English Language Proficiency Test Scores (for international applicants)

 More information about the TOEFL is available on the ETS website.
 The TOEFL institution code number for Duke is 5156.
 ETS will also require you to select a departmental code, although Duke does not require it (it does not matter which departmental code you choose; Duke Graduate School will receive the scores as long as you choose institution code 5156).

-It is the policy of the Graduate School to admit only those students with a minimum TOEFL score of 550 (paper-based test), 83 (internet-based test) or an IELTS score of 7.0.
+It is the policy of the Graduate School to admit only those applicants with a minimum TOEFL score of 577 (paper-based test), 90 (internet-based test) or an IELTS score of 7.0.
 In many departments, a higher score may be required.

-NOTE: All students whose first language is not English are required to take placement exams conducted by the English for International Students program at the beginning of the term of matriculation.
+NOTE: All admitted international students whose first language is not English are required to take placement exams conducted by the English for International Students program at the beginning of the term of matriculation.
 Depending on the exam results, students are either exempted from or placed into EIS courses.
 All courses a student places into are degree requirements.
 More information about the EIS program is available on the EIS website.